-- 39. A non-dependant is a person living as a member of the applicant's household who is not their partner or a child/young person for whom they are responsible.
+38. A non-dependant is a person living as a member of the applicant's household who is not their partner or a child/young person for whom they are responsible.
 There are certain exceptions such as joint-occupiers, boarders and paid carers, who are not treated as non-dependants.
-Non-dependants aged 18 or over are usually expected to contribute to household expenses such as council tax. - 40.
-The weekly deduction for a non-dependant aged 18 or over in work is normally £12.85 and for a non-dependant aged 18 or over not in work, £4.20.
-However, where the applicant can demonstrate that a non-dependant in work has relatively low gross weekly earnings, the deduction is as follows: - less than £224.00, the deduction is £4.20.
+Non-dependants aged 18 or over are usually expected to contribute to household expenses such as council tax.

-&lt;sup>10 See paragraphs 5 and 8 above.
+11 See paragraphs 5 and 8 above.
 Council tax reduction is withdrawn at the rate of 20% of the difference between an applicant's income and the amount allowed for living expenses.

-- not less than £224.00, but less than £389.00, the deduction is £8.55. - not less than £389.00, but less than £484.00, the deduction is £10.70. - 41.
-In the case of non-dependant couples only one deduction is made, but all their gross income is taken into account. - 42.
-Where there is joint liability for council tax in a household, other than joint liability between an applicant and their spouse or civil partner, any non-dependant deduction is divided equally between the liable persons. - 43.
-No non-dependant deductions are applied if the applicant or their partner: - is blind; - is receiving Attendance Allowance, the care component of Disability Living Allowance, the daily living component of Personal Independence Payment, or an Armed Forces Independence Payment, including where these benefits and payments are temporarily suspended, for example through hospitalisation. - 44.
-No non-dependant deductions are applied where the non-dependant: - normally lives elsewhere; - is receiving a training allowance paid as part of a youth training scheme; - is a full-time student; - has been a hospital in-patient for more than 52 weeks; - is not living with the applicant because they are a member of the armed forces away on operations; - is receiving a payment for a disability caused by the Thalidomide drug; - is receiving Income Support, State Pension Credit, income-based Jobseeker's Allowance or income-related Employment and Support Allowance; - is entitled to an award of Universal Credit where the award is calculated on the basis that the non-dependent does not have any earned income; - is a person disregarded for the purposes of council tax discount. - 45.
-In calculating a non-dependant's income, the following are ignored: - Attendance Allowance, Disability Living Allowance, Child Disability Payment, Personal Independence Payment or Armed Forces Independence Payment; - payments made under certain specified trust funds including analogous payments.
+- 39. The weekly deduction for a non-dependant aged 18 or over in work is normally £15.10 and for a non-dependant aged 18 or over not in work, £4.90.
+However, where the applicant can demonstrate that a non-dependant in work has relatively low gross weekly earnings, the deduction is as follows: - less than £256.00, the deduction is £4.90. - not less than £256.00, but less than £445.00, the deduction is £10.05. - not less than £445.00, but less than £554.00, the deduction is £12.60. - 40.
+In the case of non-dependant couples only one deduction is made, but all their gross income is taken into account. - 41.
+Where there is joint liability for council tax in a household, other than joint liability between an applicant and their spouse or civil partner, any non-dependant deduction is divided equally between the liable persons. - 42.
+No non-dependant deductions are applied if the applicant or their partner: - is blind; - is receiving Attendance Allowance, the care component of Disability Living Allowance, the daily living component of Personal Independence Payment, the daily living component of Adult Disability Payment, or an Armed Forces Independence Payment, including where these benefits and payments are temporarily suspended, for example through hospitalisation. - 43.
+No non-dependant deductions are applied where the non-dependant: - normally lives elsewhere; - is receiving a training allowance paid as part of a youth training scheme; - is a full-time student: - has been a hospital in-patient for more than 52 weeks12; - is not living with the applicant because they are a member of the armed forces away on operations; - is receiving a payment for a disability caused by the Thalidomide drug; - is receiving Income Support, State Pension Credit, income-based Jobseeker's Allowance or income-related Employment and Support Allowance; - is entitled to an award of Universal Credit where the award is calculated on the basis that the non-dependent does not have any earned income; - is a person disregarded for the purposes of council tax discount.